justinethier/cyclone/docs/api/scheme/cyclone/match.md

     (pattern body ...)

-This is the primary match macro.
+This is the primary pattern match macro.
 See the [Patterns](#patterns) section above for complete details.

 # match-lambda